Reconfiguring motor circuits for a joint manual and BCI task: Results

-Given these insights into the neural activity supporting control of a dual-control BCI, we next sought to understand which features of the recorded primary motor activity, if any, may relate to how well the dual-control task is performed.
-In our previous study we did not identify differences in tuning that were predictive of performance \cite{Milovanovic2015} -- using both tuned or untuned control units lead to similar performance.
 However, related BCI studies do show that decoders that utilize the natural motor repertoire are most effective (e.g. \cite{Hwang2013, Sadtler2014}).
 Thus we hypothesized that similar factors may affect performance in a dual-control BCI.